Italian High Level Trek

 Small Padlock (for trek bag)

-Basic First Aid Kit including: diarrhoea treatment (Imodium) painkillers, plasters / band-aids and blister treatment, and re-hydration salts (Dioralite).
+Basic First Aid Kit including: diarrhoea treatment (Imodium) painkillers, plasters / band-aids and blister treatment (zinc oxide tape and Compeed), and re-hydration salts (Dioralite).
 Glucose tablets are a good idea.

 Crampons MUST be fitted with anti-balling plates